Esben-Andreas-Madsen/GMD1_Ascendia/Log6 Final Game and Conclusion.md

 We did some detailing for the menus.
 They're now prettier and fit the theme better.

+#### Respawn Menu

+If you die you can select respawn or exit to return to main menu.

 ## Known bugs/issues

 #### Jumping